background

 With stunning views and great weather year round, Urubamba is a great destination for horseback riding, mountain biking, and canoeing enthusiasts.

-woman at maras salt mines
+Woman at maras salt mines Sacred Valley Peru with Exploor Peru

 The salt mines of Maras is the favourite spot in the Sacred Valle of most travelers.
 Make sure to get your unforgettable picture here.